IMF recognizes Somali government, offers economic advice

 Donors are expected to meet officials from the World Bank and International Monetary Fund during meetings of world finance leaders in Washington next week.

 "The decision is consistent with broad international support and recognition of the federal government," the IMF said in a statement.
-The IMF said, however, that it will not be able to approve lending to Somalia until the government clears $352 million in debt it owes to the IMF.
+The IMF said, however, that it will not be able to approve lending to Somalia until the government clears $352 million (229.4 million pounds) in debt it owes to the IMF.

 The United States has said it will work with the World Bank and the IMF to help Somalia clear the debt.
 The country also owes the World Bank about $250 million, which is preventing the institution from providing development aid to the government.